ChristophBe/migration-tool/docs/cli/migration-tool_verify.md

-## migration-tool run
+## migration-tool verify

-Runs every script that were not previously executed.
+Verify checks if the scripts have changed.

 ### Synopsis

-Runs every script that were not previously executed.
-Before running the scripts, the scripts are checked for unexecuted changes.
+With verify, the scripts are checked for unexecuted changes.
-In case of unexecuted changes, the script is not executed.

 ```
-migration-tool run [flags]
+migration-tool verify [flags]
 ```

 ### Options

 ```
-  -h, --help   help for run
+  -h, --help   help for verify
 ```

 ### Options inherited from parent commands